elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

 ---

 ❗Elastio never modifies customer's production data.
 IAM permissions restrict Elastio to modify **only** the resources listed below.
 - Resources created and managed by Elastio itself.
-All such resources have `elastio:resource=true` tag.
+All such resources have `elastio:resource` tag.
 - Resources created by AWS Backup restore testing.
 All such resources have `awsbackup-restore-test` tag.

 During regular operation of Elastio all data is treated as sensitive and Elastio can only read and create snapshots of customer resources.
 AWS Backup restore testing is an exception where a temporarily restored resource is created and handed to the scanning software to restore-test it.